Leave a comment

 Daedalus built a Labyrinth underground that was so intricate and cunning in its design, that even he himself had trouble finding the way out.

-The Minotaur agreed to live in the labyrinth, but he demanded that human beings be sent into his maze at regular intervals, otherwise he would rage with hunger even until the walls of the palace fell down.
-And so Minos ordered the kings of the nearby lands to send ships full of their young people to sacrifice to the Minotaur.
+The Minotaur agreed to live in the labyrinth, but he demanded human beings to be sent into his maze at regular intervals, otherwise he would rage with hunger, even until the walls of the palace fell down.
+And so Minos ordered the kings of the nearby lands to send ships full of young people to sacrifice to the Minotaur.
 Every ninth year it was the turn of Athens to send its human tribute to Crete.
-Twice, King Aegeus agreed to this – for he was still afraid of Minos and the power of his navy – but on the third occasion, his son, Prince Theseus said to him, ”Father, this time, let me sail to Crete, and I shall kill the Minotaur and end this misery for our people. ”
+Twice, King Aegeus agreed to this – for he was still afraid of Minos and the power of his navy – but on the third occasion his son, Prince Theseus said to him, “Father, this time let me sail to Crete, and I shall kill the Minotaur and end this misery for our people.”

 It was decided that the ship of Theseus would carry two sets of sails.
 If the mission was successful, it would return to Athens under white sails, but if Theseus was killed by the Minotaur, it would sail back under black sails.
 That way, the people of Athens would receive the news of the outcome all the sooner.

 “Certainly, he looks very nice,” she thought, “But what a shame that his life is about to end so soon and so terribly!
-For even if he succeeds in killing the Minotaur, he will never find his way out of the dark and winding labyrinth.”
+Even if he succeeds in killing the Minotaur, he will never find his way out of the dark and winding labyrinth.”